 James sort of trailed along after her procession, maybe trying to encourage them to speed up.
 This meant he was on the scene when a fire broke out in a stable they were using, and two of Margaret’s beloved horses were killed.
 Apparently, he went to console her and gave her gifts to try and cheer her up, so he’d perhaps noticed that the way to this girl’s heart was through both kindness and jewels, so good on him.
 The whole parade finally ended with Margaret’s arrival in Scotland, where the two had a new marriage ceremony, one which they both attended, on August 8, 1503.
 As a wedding gift, he lavished her with a castle and gowns and jewels.
 And she gave him… a giant pair of scissors.
 He was like, “Wait, what?” and then she and one of her ladies-in-waiting forced him to cut off his beard.
 Amazing.
 She may have been sixteen years younger than her husband, but she wasn’t about to let him take control of their relationship (or make his own facial hair decisions anymore.)

 Now, these two didn’t have their first child for four years.
 I like to think that Margaret just kept brushing him off as long as possible, though perhaps it’s just that she didn’t start menstruating until then (girls often didn’t get their first periods back then until later, due to nutritional reasons).
 This first child died in infancy, and over the next few years, Margaret lost two more children shortly after giving birth.
 Their fourth child, a boy named James, survived infancy, and was the new heir to the throne.
 Great news, right?
 Well, maybe if you were Scottish.
 But if you were Margaret, things were about to get even more challenging.
-And that’s because back in England, her father had unexpectedly died, followed by her older brother Arthur, followed by her mother.
+And that’s because back in England, her older brother Arthur had unexpectedly died, followed by her mother, followed by her father.
 She was suddenly an orphan and also her younger brother Henry was now, at age 17, the new English King as Henry VIII.
 And Henry?
 Hated Scotland and wanted to take it over.

 Brother vs. Sister